How To Copy and Paste Commands in Linux Terminal[4 Best Methods]

 TL;DR

-To copy and paste commands in Linux Terminal, you can try these methods:
+To copy and paste in Linux Terminal, you can try these methods:

 1. Keyboard Shortcuts: Copy and paste commands in Linux Terminal using Ctrl + Shift + C to copy and Ctrl + Shift + V to paste, combining the steps for faster execution.